edraj/dmart/frontend/src/routes/docs/Installation-and-Setup-Instructions.md

 }
 </style>

-## Installation
+## Installation and Setup Instructions

 ### Container (recommended)

 Using podman (or docker), dmart can be fully setup and configured in few minutes.

 You only need a command line console, git and podman (or docker).

 #### Steps

 ```
 # Clone the git repo
 git clone https://github.com/edraj/dmart.git